 There is a great benefit of starting to build a pension fund as early as possible.
 Retirement funds will benefit from the combination of tax relief and tax-free compounding growth.
 Most of the value in a pension fund at retirement is built up from long-term savings.

 The range of options that are now available to people at retirement is wider and more flexible than ever.
-People can access their retirement savings between ages 55 and 75.
+People can access their retirement savings from age 55.
 Funds can be converted into a guaranteed income for life or retained to provide a more flexible income.

 People who elect to enjoy a flexible income arrangement are able to pass their funds on their death, to their spouse, children or even grandchildren.
 Pension funds once seen as retirement assets only are now legacy assets that multi-generations can enjoy free of inheritance tax.